PhilippaHartley/SKAO-SDC2/README.md

 At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output HI source catalogues in `out/products`.

-#### Simulation description

-A detailed description of the simulations is available in Section 3 of the SDC2 paper [here](https://arxiv.org/abs/2303.07943).

 ### Changes